Muara Teweh: Demographics

-As of 2021, the total population of Muara Teweh is about 46,652 inhabitants which represents 79.42% of the population of Teweh Tengah district and 29.7% of the entire population of North Barito Regency.
-The population density of this town is approximately 422 people/km^{2}.
-This town has 14,655 households and the average household size of this town is 3.18 people.
-The sex ratio of Muara Teweh is 102 which means there are 102 males to every 100 females.
+As of 2021, the total population of Muara Teweh was about 46,652, which represented 79.42% of the population of Teweh Tengah district and 29.7% of the population of North Barito Regency.
+The population density was approximately 422 people/km^{2}.
+This town had 14,655 households and the average household size was 3.18 persons.
+There were 102 males to every 100 females.

 Education

-As of 2021, Muara Teweh currently has 24 primary schools (19 public schools and five private schools), eight middle schools (five public schools and three private schools), three high schools (all public schools), two public vocational schools, one economic college, one polytechnic college, and one Islamic college.
+As of 2021, Muara Teweh had 24 primary schools (19 public schools and five private schools), eight middle schools (five public schools and three private schools), three high schools (all public schools), two public vocational schools, one economic college, one polytechnic college, and one Islamic college.

 Facilities

-For healthcare facility, Muara Teweh currently has one general hospital, three polyclinics, two public health centres, and fifteen pharmacies.
+For healthcare facility, Muara Teweh had one general hospital, three polyclinics, two public health centres, and fifteen pharmacies.
 For economic & trade facility, this town recently has ten shopping complexes, seven markets, ten minimarkets, 712 convenience stores, fifty restaurants, 158 food stalls/cafes, six hotels, and nineteen inns.
-For religious facility, Muara Teweh has 76 Islamic religious facilities, eleven Protestant churches, and two Catholic churches, one Kaharingan temple, and one Buddhist temple.
-This town is also served by the Beringin Airport located within the town precisely at the sub-district of Melayu.
+For religious facility, Muara Teweh had 76 Islamic religious facilities, eleven Protestant churches, and two Catholic churches, one Kaharingan temple, and one Buddhist temple.
+This town is also served by the Beringin Airport located within Melayu kelurahan.